Not Gonna Get Us: Critical reception

-"Not Gonna Get Us" received mixed to positive reviews from music critics.
+"Not Gonna Get Us" received mixed reviews from music critics.
 Stephen Thomas Erlewine from Allmusic highlighted the track on the album saying it was an "exhausting offering hit" but continued saying; "Well, it's easy not to be into it when Julia and Lena appear to have been run through a marketing processor so they could become two Sapphic tarts who sing songs with suggestive titles like "Not Gonna Get Us", "Show Me Love" and "All the Things She Said" (it's likely a coincidence that the latter two share titles with songs by Robyn and Simple Minds, respectively, but perhaps not) [...]."
 Popdirt commented that the "high-pitched helium voices" on the song work at "complementing the sensitivity they feel for each other and the reckless abandonment of the outside world perfectly".
-Furthermore, Pitchfork listed this as the 33rd best single of 2003.
+Pitchfork listed this as the 33rd best single of 2003.

 The song was nominated "Best Russian Act" on the 2003 MTV Europe Music Awards.